wavedstripes/wavedstripes.github.io/content/en/home/projects.md

 headless: true

 # Order that this section appears on the page.
-weight: 65
+weight: 10

-title: Projects
+title: Portfolio
-subtitle: ''
+subtitle: 'xxx'

 content:
   # Page type to display.
 E.g. project.